Estimated reading time: 8 minutes.

 Here is how you can you best prepare for a market crash:

-• Know that you and I will NEVER get the timing of a crash right, so we have to prepare in advance
+- Know that you and I will NEVER get the timing right, so prepare in advance

-• Know that you will regret your decision to sell as the market goes higher
+- Know that you will regret your decision to sell if the market goes higher

 When will you start investing again?